LP Intelligence Documentation

 What you can rely on:

-- Ordering is stable within a given endpoint + parameter set.
+- Pagination is stable and consistent within a given endpoint and parameter set.

-cursorpagination is aligned with that ordering so you don’t miss or duplicate items while paging.
+- Cursor pagination is aligned with that ordering so you do not miss or duplicate items while paging.

 What you should not assume: